 We had the campsite at Palm Valley all to ourselves, and it was where we saw most of the wildlife.
 Sandy river banks turned up some Red treefrogs as well as some Spencer’s burrowing frogs that would dig themselves right back into the sand when disturbed.
 These amazing frogs spend most of the year in the subterranean chambers that they dig for themselves – a perfect adaptation for life in the arid environment.

-In the morning a beautiful female Dingo visited the campsite – one of my all times favourite Australian animals.
-She looked to be in a very good condition – a proficient hunter, rather than a campsite scavenger.
-She lounged around for about an hour, having a drink in the river and relaxing on the grassy lawn.
+In the morning, a beautiful female Dingo visited the campsite – one of my all times favourite Australian animals.
+She looked to be in very good condition – a proficient hunter rather than a campsite scavenger.
+She lounged for about an hour, drinking in the river and relaxing on the grassy lawn.

 There was a Grey-crowned babblers’ nest near the campsite, and I spent some time watching the birds tending to their nest and defending it from various intruders.
 These birds are prolific nest builders – they create great big domed nests that they tend to all year round.